Operator StoryOperator playbook

 Now 40 units is not safe.
 It is a countdown.

 Inventory quantity by itself is not the signal.
-Days of stock is closer.
+Days of inventory on hand is closer.
 Revenue at risk is closer still.

 Why best sellers are risky